nodeschool/international-day/README.md

 ## Timezone champions
 Please read [ORGANISERS.md](https://github.com/nodeschool/international-day/blob/2016/ORGANISERS.md) to understand what responsibilities are required

+## Contributing
+The landing page uses no build tools, its just plain 'ol html & css.  it can be found on the branch ```gh-pages``

 ## Say Hello!
 [Tweet](http://twitter.com/nodeschool) using the #hashtag #nodeschool-day